Believing without Seeing: Quality Scores for Contextualizing Vision-Language Model Explanations: Are VLM Explanation Quality Scores Helpful to Users?

 Our proposed quality scores are interpretable.
 For Visual Fidelity, we can observe which visual details in the explanation were and were not verified by the verifier VLM.
 For Contrastiveness, we can examine which alternative answers were also assigned a high entailment probability.
 We compare the effect of showing explanation qualities as numeric scores versus interpretable text descriptions on user decision making.
-Figure~\ref{fig:interface_desc} shows an example of our proposed qualities as text descriptions.
+Figure~\ref{fig:interface_desc} shows an example of descriptive presentations of our proposed qualities.

 \paragraph{Results.} As shown in Figure~\ref{fig:acc_rel_num_dep}, we observe that descriptive formats perform comparably to, and in some cases slightly better than, their numeric counterparts.
 While showing both quality scores and for $\visualfidelity$ individually, the descriptive versions lead to improved user accuracy and reduced over-reliance.
 However, descriptive treatments hinder performance for $\contrastiveness$, leading to reduced accuracy.
-These findings suggest that while numeric scores offer a compact signal, \textbf{descriptive formats may help reduce over-reliance by making the explanation evaluation process more transparent and interpretable}.
+These findings suggest that while numeric scores offer a compact signal, \textbf{descriptive formats may help reduce over-reliance by making the explanation evaluation more transparent}.